Boritech-Solutions/PyEarthworm/README.md

   * I would like to thank ISTI and the EW community, without their contributions to EW this software would not be possible.
   * The python and cython community.

-AD:
+#### AD:
-Boritech Solutions is a consulting firm that can help you set up and create modules with PyEW Contact Us today! www.BoritechSolutions.com
+Boritech Solutions is a consulting firm that can help you set up and create modules with PyEW.
+Contact Us today! www.BoritechSolutions.com

 ~Francisco.